nonwor/P5-CS4460/README.md

 ��# P5-CS4460
-College Data
+<br /> College Data.
-Scatter Plot with cost in the Y axis and raking/test-scores/admission rate in the X axis.
+<br /> Scatter Plot with cost in the Y axis and raking/test-scores/admission rate in the X axis.

 Main Display:
 Squares = private college